-The assessments are rated with a numerical system ranging from 1 to 5 stars.
-The lowest possible rating is one star, given to those whose responsible investment behaviour sits at the lower end of the scale of what is expected of signatories.
-The highest rating is five stars and is awarded to signatories who show themselves to be at the forefront of responsible investing.
-The feedback received highlights strengths such as "listed equity" management, credit quality analysis and governance (oversight, roles & responsibilities).
-The areas for improvement include risk planning & management and stewardship both in terms of process and in more practical terms, such as collaborative engagement, escalation and engaging with policy makers.
+The modules are rated with a numerical system ranging from 1 to 5 stars.
+The lowest possible rating is one star, awarded to those whose responsible investment behaviour is at the lower end of what is expected of signatories.
+The highest possible rating is five stars and is awarded to signatories who demonstrate leadership in responsible investment.